US English (US)

 • Flows

-Placing Tooltips & Hotspots
+Place Tooltips and Hotspots

 Learn more about how to place tooltips and hotspots on elements in your application.